benjamindehli/overtonium/README.md

 The law is equal power, so the number on the knob is the number in the audio and the level holds as a partial crosses the field.
 The tests measure both, reading the positions back out of the rendered audio rather than taking them on trust: hard left and hard right land within 0.01 of the ends, half left images at half left within 0.02, and a partial swept across the whole field varies in loudness by under 0.1 dB.

-A good shape to start from is mirrored pairs, 1 and 2 in the centre widening out to 31 and 32 at the edges, with the sides alternating so the louder of each pair does not always land on the same one.
-That is what the old width control used to do, and *Slow Pad* and *Shimmer* now write it into their pans, where it can be taken apart by hand.
+A good shape to start from is mirrored pairs, 1 and 2 in the centre widening out to 31 and 32 at the edges, with the sides alternating so the louder of each pair does not always land on the same one. *Slow Pad* and *Shimmer* write it into their pans, where it can be taken apart by hand.
 It is worth understanding before you leave it: neighbouring partials have near-identical levels in any normal spectrum, so putting each pair on opposite sides keeps the image centred whatever shape you dial in, and because every position has a mirror, no partial ends up hard panned with nothing facing it.

 ### Wobble